 6. ACCESS.
 Commentary provides interpretive and philological access into its object, serving as a handy and direct medium for understanding it anew.
 Commentary opens itself to consultation.
 This characteristic utility of commentary is related to the formal absence of requirement that its reader sequentially follow or commit to its entirety.

 Glossator publishes themed and open issues.

-Glossator also publishes special editions of book-length commentaries, in collaboration with punctum books.
+Glossator also publishes special editions of book-length commentaries.

 Please send submissions and queries to: glossatori AT gmail DOT com.